-- Students who have previously defaulted on a short-term loan that has been sent to a collection agency are not eligible to receive short-term loans.
+- Students who have previously defaulted on a short-term loan ( A loan that has been sent to a collection agency).

-The following fees are not covered by a short-term loan and must be paid before a short-term loan is awarded: Late Registration Fee, Student Health Insurance Fee.
+The following fees are not covered by a short-term loan and must be paid before a short-term loan is awarded: Late Registration Fee, Student Health Insurance Fee, and Payment Plan fee.